Resources

 The child education plan in India encompasses several key features that contribute to its effectiveness.
 These features include the following.

-• Universal Access: The plan aims to provide education to all children, regardless of their socio-economic background, gender, or location.
+• Universal Access: The plan aims to educate all children, regardless of their socio-economic background, gender, or location.

 • Quality Education: Emphasis is placed on ensuring the delivery of high-quality education, enabling students to develop critical thinking, problem-solving, and other essential skills.